vatlab/vat-docs/content/Documentation/vtools Commands/admin.md

 All changes to the current project will be lost if you revert to a previous snapshot.

-(:toggleexample Examples: Save snapshots of a project :) By default, a snapshot can be created with a name, and saved without compression in the cache directory of the current project:
+<details><summary> Examples: Save snapshots of a project </summary> By default, a snapshot can be created with a name, and saved without compression in the cache directory of the current project: